Financial Planning and Wealth Management working with lawyers

 Case Study

 The objectives of holding farm assets until death is that IHT relief can be claimed by the executors to save 40% tax on the entire estate.
-As the four beneficiaries were not keeping the farm as a going concern, the capital received as a result of the sale of the farm would then be brought into their own estates, subjecting the capital to IHT due to their total personal assets exceeding £325,000 and also £650,000 for the married couples.
+As the four beneficiaries were not keeping the farm as a going concern, the capital received as a result of the sale of the farm would then be brought into their own estates, subjecting the capital to IHT due to their total personal assets exceeding £325,000 (and £650,000 for the married couples).

 The family wanted to retain control of the capital, while making immediate IHT savings.
 The original trust was also considered, with a view to ensuring further IHT savings, and the original trust deed was reviewed and trustees/beneficiaries reassessed.

-Why the Solicitor sought to work with us/why we needed to interact with a solicitor on our client
+Why the Solicitor sought to work with us

-We originally identified that our clients had inherited funds, and were expecting the proceeds of the sale of the farm, however, by understanding the circumstances of the individual beneficiaries, we were able to ascertain that all four beneficiaries would benefit from a deed of variation into a discretionary trust, to ensure that the funds did not form part of their estates for IHT purposes.
+We originally identified that our clients had inherited funds and were expecting the proceeds of the sale of the farm.
+By understanding the circumstances of the individual beneficiaries, we were able to ascertain that all four beneficiaries would benefit from a deed of variation into a discretionary trust, to ensure that the funds did not form part of their estates for IHT purposes.

-• The single beneficiary was to inherit £500,000.
-This would immediately be subject to IHT, as their net worth was already valued over £325,000.
+- Single beneficiary: Inheriting £500,000.
+This would immediately be subject to IHT as their net worth was already over £325,000.
 They had also not made any will provisions.

-• The divorced beneficiary was to inherit £500,000.
-This would also be subject to IHT immediately, again as the net worth was valued at over £325,000; it was important to the beneficiary that their children would have some protection in place to avoid future marital disputes and claims on their estate.
+- Divorced beneficiary: Inheriting £500,000.
+Also subject to IHT immediately; it was important that their children had protection in place to avoid future marital disputes or claims on the estate.

-• The married beneficiaries also inherited £500,000 each.
-They had various needs and business assets, and they wanted to avoid any capital being paid into their estates due to the complex nature of their circumstances.
+- Married beneficiaries: Inherited £500,000 each.
+They wanted to avoid capital being paid into their estates due to the complex nature of their business assets and circumstances.

-In all cases, should the estate have been distributed equally in line with the will provisions, the capital would have been subject to IHT at 40%, being £800,000.
-This would have undone the previous planning of the parents, who had worked the farm as a going concern to ensure the APR relief at 100% was claimable from the HMRC.
+In all cases, should the estate have been distributed equally in line with the will provisions, the capital would have been subject to IHT at 40%, totaling £800,000.

 What we did for the client

-• We arranged new wills to ensure that their assets would also be aligned to the plans arranged, and would complement their long term objectives.
+- Arranged new wills to ensure assets would be aligned to the new plans and long-term objectives.

 Result